nsidc/granule-metgen/README.md

    with a value of `projection_y_coordinate` are reprojected and thinned to create a GPolygon, bounding rectangle, etc.

+ 7 = The `geospatial_bounds` global attribute contains spatial boundary information as a WKT POLYGON string.
+When present and `prefer_geospatial_bounds = true` is set in the .ini file, MetGenC will use this attribute instead of the coordinate values for GEODETIC collections.
+The corresponding .ini parameter is `prefer_geospatial_bounds` = true/false.

 ### How to query a netCDF file for presence of MetGenC-Required Attributes
 On V0 wherever the data are staged (/disks/restricted_ftp or /disks/sidads_staging, etc.) you can run ncdump to check whether a netCDF representative of the collection's files contains the